oxsannikova/sxo-snow-create-incident-from-ctr/README.md

 ![](/assets/variables.png)

-Create new variable of string type with a unique display name (e.g. "Santa Tracking Space"), paste Room ID as a value and click Submit.
+Create new variable of string type with a unique display name (e.g. "SXO Notifications Space"), paste Room ID as a value and click Submit.

 ![](/assets/new_variable.png)